Jisan-mia/Javascript-challenges/README.md

 # Javascript-challenges
-I will be pushing  javascript challenges on this project.
+I will be pushing  javascript challenges in this project.